skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thordek offers assistance, but the Magistrate declines.
 There is nothing more to be done at this point.
 After saying their goodbyes they set out, heading south.
-They have seven party members, yet only threee horses.
+They have seven party members, yet only three horses.
 They leave town with people taking turns walking and riding.

 The party travels south until dark, and finally makes camp along the